commandus/lorawan-network-server/README.md

 ## lora-print

-lora-print utility parse packet received from the Semtech gateway and try to decode payload.
+lora-print utility parseRX packet received from the Semtech gateway and try to decode payload.

 Mandatory option is one of

 - -x, --hex=<hex-string>      LoraWAN packet to decode, hexadecimal string.
 - -6, --base64=<base64>       same, base64 encoded.

-lora-print utility parse payload by the packet description in one proto file.
+lora-print utility parseRX payload by the packet description in one proto file.

 You can specify folder path where proto file stored using option: